box/box-python-sdk-gen/migration-guide.md

 ### Developer Token

-The new SDK provides a convenient `DeveloperTokenAuth`, which allows authenticating using developer token without necessity to provide a Client ID and Client Secret
+The new SDK provides a convenient `BoxDeveloperTokenAuth`, which allows authenticating using developer token without necessity to provide a Client ID and Client Secret

 **Old (`boxsdk`)**